Want to know what exactly an informal interview is? Usually candidates find an informal interview less stressful, but that doesn’t... Read more...

 Pay attention to your backdrop too.
 The interviewer will want to focus solely on you and your answers, so it’s advisable to sit in front of a plain wall.

-Even if you’ve gone through all of the steps to set up your Skype account and given it a test-run with a friend, there is still the potential for technical glitches on the day.
+Even if you’ve gone through all of the steps to set up your online account and given it a test-run with a friend, there is still the potential for technical glitches on the day.

 If you’re struggling to hear or understand the interviewer, avoid guessing the questions they’re asking as you may end up saying the wrong thing.
 Let them know you’re experiencing some difficulties and work together to address the problem.